Skip to main content

 Branches

-Each app is backed by a default branch in its connected Git repository.
+Each app maps to a default branch in its connected Git repository.
 AgentMark reads your prompt templates, datasets, and configuration files from this branch.
-You can work on additional branches — for previews, staging, or review workflows — and AgentMark syncs each one independently.
+You can work on additional branches for previews, staging, or review workflows, and AgentMark syncs each one independently.

 Prompts

-Prompts are defined in .prompt.mdx files — AgentMark’s serialized format that bundles prompt content, reusable components, and associated evals into a single versioned artifact.
+You define prompts in .prompt.mdx files, AgentMark’s file format that bundles prompt content, reusable components, and associated evals into a single versioned artifact.
 Fetch them from your Git repository, or from AgentMark’s secure CDN to iterate on prompts separately from your application code.
 Learn more about Build.

 Traces